“Leadership is an art, not an action”

 By Stephen R. Covey

 Stephen Covey shares a clear pathway for breathing with justice, honor, duty, and human dignity.
-He gives principles that provide us the assurance to adapt to change and the knowledge and power to take advantage of the opportunities that change proliferates.
+Further, He gives principles that provide us the assurance to adapt to change and the knowledge and power to take advantage of the opportunities that change proliferates.

 9. On Becoming a Leader